WNZF

 WNZF (1550 kHz) is a commercial AM radio station, licensed to Bunnell, Florida, the county seat of Flagler County in Northeast Florida.
-The call sign stands for Newz Flagler County.
+The call sign stands for "News Flagler".

-WNZF is licensed to Flagler County Broadcasting, LLC, which is owned by James Martin, Gary Smithwick, David Ayres & Tricia Woods.
+WNZF is licensed to Flagler County Broadcasting, LLC, which is owned by James Martin, Gary Smithwick, David Ayres, and Tricia Woods.
 Martin has owned and operated more than 20 radio stations.
 Smithwick is a Washington, D.C. communications attorney who has participated in ownership of five radio stations in Florida with Martin.
 Smithwick was also president and part owner of a television station.

 WNZF has its transmitter off North Bay Street in Bunnell.
-It is powered at 5,500 watts by day.
-But because AM 1550 is a clear channel frequency, WNZF must greatly reduce power at night to 57 watts, to avoid interfering with other stations.
+It transmits 5,500 watts by day, but because AM 1550 is a clear channel frequency, WNZF must reduce power at night to 57 watts, to avoid interfering with other stations.
 WNZF is also heard on an FM translator, W235CW at 94.9 MHz.

 Programming

-The station airs a local morning show on weekdays from 7 to 9 a.m.
-The rest of the weekday schedule is made up of syndicated shows from Clark Howard, Sean Hannity, Mark Levin, Coast to Coast AM with George Noory and Fox Sports Radio.
+The station airs a local morning show weekdays; the rest of the weekday schedule is made up of syndicated shows from Clark Howard, Sean Hannity, Mark Levin, Coast to Coast AM with George Noory and Fox Sports Radio.
 Weekends include shows on health, money, real estate, and a syndicated home repair show with Gary Sullivan.
 Some weekend hours are paid brokered programming.
 In the fall, WNZF carries Flagler Palm Coast High School football and Jacksonville Jaguars NFL football.
-Most hours begin with ABC Radio News.
+Most hours begin with ABC News Radio.